Mangrove Mountain Pony Club runs a monthly Rally Day on the first Sunday of the month.

 Mangrove Mountain PC is a member of Zone 24.
 The other clubs in the zone are: Tall Timbers, Watagan, Cooranbong, Wyong, Toronto, Matcham Valley.
 Each club in the Zone holds its own Rally days and also run an InterClub competition day and/or discipline championship.
 MMPC usually holds its annual Showjumping Championships in May and its InterClub competition in July.
 The Zone Calendar sets out all planned competitions, regional schools and other opportunities and is emailed to all members and published on the Zone24 Facebook page.

-Under the zone level are the individual clubs.
+Under the Zone level are the individual clubs.
 Within each club is a committee who are in charge of the general running of the club.
 For example paying bills, collecting fees. distributing newsletters and information, organising competitions, etc. The committee selects two delegates who represent the views of the club at Zone meetings.
 At Mangrove Mountain, the committee is elected at the end of each year at the Annual General Meeting, held in conjunction with the Annual Presentation Day.

 About Pony Club NSW

 The next level of administration is the Zone.
 All Pony Clubs in NSW are located to one of the 28 zones in the state.
-The clubs in each zone elect a committee for the zone, and delegates to the State Association.
-The zone committee has a number of functions which include organisation of zone competitions (including the Jamboree), selection of teams to compete at State Championships, and the training and appointment of instructors.
-The zone also represents the views of member clubs at State level.
+The clubs in each Zone elect a committee, and delegates to the State Association.
+The Zone committee has a number of functions which include organisation of Zone competitions (including the Jamboree), Regional schools, selection of teams to compete at State Championships, and the training and appointment of instructors.
+The Zone also represents the views of member clubs at State level.